 MECC is not about adding to your workload.
 You don’t need to become experts in the services you’re referring people to.
 It’s about being more effective at taking an opportunity to help someone.

 You told us that you want support to have conversations with residents about health and wellbeing issues.
-So, we’re offering a free half-day training course, covering:
+So, we offer a free half-day in-person training course, covering:

 - Opportunities we have to have helpful conversations